Have a great business idea?

 So what are some things you need to consider when starting a business?

 You should know that just because you have a good business idea does not mean you have a unique idea.
 Is the market already saturated with your idea?
 I can’t tell you the number of yoga studios, frozen yogurt shops and cupcake places that have inundated my area in the last few years.
 Sooner or later, it’s going to be overly saturated, if it is not yet already.
 Sure, baking cupcakes all day sounds quaint and cute, but is it unique?
 Is there a need for this in your market?
 Or is the market already cornered?

 Is the timing right for your great business idea?

-Are you ready to adopt to your market?
+Are you ready to adapt to your market?

 Be flexible.
-Nothing remains the same and you are not operating in a vacuum.
+Nothing remains the same, and you are not operating in a vacuum.
 You are going to have to change with the times.
-As technology develops you will need to adjust your business to develop with this.
+As technology develops, you will need to adjust your business to grow with this.
 Look at this as an opportunity instead of a hindrance.
 You can set yourself apart by staying ahead of the curve.

 After you have studied your competition, can you come up with a better unique selling point (USP)?
-If you can’t truly differentiate your business you don’t have a chance.
+If you can’t truly differentiate your business, you don’t have a chance.
 If your customers have to ask what makes you better, you have lost.
-Can you give what your customers want at price they are willing to pay?
-Are you willing to take better care of your customers than your competitors?
+Can you give what your customers want at a price they are willing to pay?
+Are you ready to take better care of your customers than your competitors?
 Every business will say yes, but most don’t.

 Answer the following questions to gauge how your business can compete: